 One must treat oneself with respect to fully engage in the pursuit of an education.
 This means many things, but such self-respect is a fundamental commitment to personal integrity and individual wellness.
 Those who are committed to personal integrity show a willingness to be held accountable for their own actions.
 They conduct themselves honestly, thoughtfully and consistently within the values of the community.
 In addition, they strive for comprehensive personal health.
 In doing so, they avoid practices which harm the body and the mind such as excessive consumption of alcohol or the recreational use of drugs.
-They endeavor to develop self-esteem and feel called to live in ways that exhibit leadership, ethics and values.
-All students are required to pursue their academic studies to the best of their abilities.
-Students may lose privileges (on-campus housing, parking, etc.) if they do not maintain their commitment to their coursework.
+Students with self-esteem feel called to live in ways that exhibit leadership, ethics and values.
+The University's expectation is that all students pursue their academic studies to the best of their abilities.
+Therefore, students who do not perform to their fullest potential may lose privileges (on-campus housing, parking, etc.), if they do not maintain their commitment to their coursework.
 The following includes, but is not limited to, specific student conduct prohibited by the University:

-- 1.2.1 All forms of dishonesty are prohibited, including but not limited to cheating, plagiarism, knowingly furnishing false information to the institution, forgery, and alterations or use of institutional documents or instruments of identification with the intent to defraud.
-Required papers may be submitted for review to detect plagiarism. - 1.2.2 Misuse of alcohol and tobacco products is prohibited.
+1.2.1 All forms of dishonesty are prohibited, including but not limited to cheating, plagiarism, knowingly furnishing false information to the institution, forgery, and alterations or use of institutional documents or instruments of identification with the intent to defraud.
+Required papers may be submitted for review to detect plagiarism.

+- 1.2.2 Misuse of alcohol and tobacco products is prohibited.
 The legal age for the possession and use of all alcoholic beverages is 21.
 Fraudulent identification for the purpose of acquiring alcoholic beverages and/or purchasing such beverages for minors is a violation of state and local law.
 The campus is tobacco-free.
-Please refer to the Alcohol and Drug Policy.

-- 1.2.3 Unauthorized gambling is prohibited on University grounds, in residence halls, apartments or at official functions of student organizations. - 1.2.4 Possession, use or sale of controlled substances or drug paraphernalia are prohibited.
+Please refer to the Alcohol and Drug Policy. - 1.2.3 Unauthorized gambling is prohibited on University grounds, in residence halls, apartments or at official functions of student organizations. - 1.2.4 Possession, use or sale of controlled substances or drug paraphernalia are prohibited.
 The University has an obligation to uphold federal, state, and local laws regarding the possession and use of drugs.
-The University reserves the right to view each case of drug-related activity individually, to include the kind of drug and level of involvement to determine the criteria for the University's response Please refer to the Alcohol and Drug.
-Policy. - 1.2.5 Failing to immediately leave the building in which a fire alarm is activated is prohibited and may result in the issuance of a civil citation according to the University's Fire Safety Action Plan.
+The University reserves the right to view each case of drug-related activity individually, to include the kind of drug and level of involvement to determine the criteria for the University's response Please refer to the Alcohol and Drug Policy. - 1.2.5 Failing to immediately leave the building in which a fire alarm is activated is prohibited and may result in the issuance of a civil citation according to the University's Fire Safety Action Plan.